qrush/motion-settings-bundle/README.md

 This project really solely exists to avoid creating/editing the Settings.bundle in XCode.
 The specs for it so far have been based off [mordaroso/rubymotion-settings-bundle](https://github/mordaroso/rubymotion-settings-bundle).
 Please feel free to contribute more ways to generate settings!

-* Make `options` entry work
-* Add a big chunk of text, like licensing info
 * Add a custom label, "Settings for Blah"
 * Don't re-create files every time
 * Slider default level doesn't seem to work yet